RunSi/DEVWKS-2601/guide/step4.md

 ```

 As can been seen above this is a column based/tabular output.
 In order to parse this output we need to instruct
 parsergen as to the titles of the columns.
-Follow the commands below to parse for the command 'show nve vni'
+Follow the commands below to parse the command 'show nve vni'

 To start make sure that your Python Virtual Environment is still running from step 3 and that you are in
 the scripts directory.